amandewatnitrr/kubernetes-tutorial/kubernetes-lesson-1.md

   - API Server
   - ETCD Service
   - Kubelet service
+  - Virtual Network
   - Container Runtime
   - Controllers
   - Schedulers

 - API Server:
   - The API Server acts as the Front-end of Kubernetes Service.
+  - It is the entry point into the Kubernetes Cluster.
   - The Users, Management Devices, CLI all talk to the API Server to interact with Kubernetes Cluster.

 - ETCD Key-Value Store: